Domestic and family violence

 What does domestic and family violence involve?

 Domestic and family violence can involve behaviour that makes you feel scared, involve threats to you, your children or pets, and denies your choice.
-It is an ongoing repeated pattern of behaviour to control you.
-It is not always physical.
+Domestic and family violence almost always involves an ongoing repeated pattern of behaviour to control you.
+This is known as coercive control, which can include both physical and non-physical abuse.

 People who use this kind of violence are sometimes called 'perpetrators of violence'.